zimbres/UptimeKumaRemoteProbe/README.md

 >https://hub.docker.com/r/zimbres/uptime-kuma-remote-probe

-Be aware : If you use the :latest tag, it doesn't point to the latest version of UK.
-The latest version is 6.0.0
+>**Be aware** : If you use the :latest tag, it doesn't point to the latest version of UK.
+The latest version is 6.0.2

 ---

 Services configuration is done by editing the file appsettings.json and restarting application.